top of page

 Inland Empire on Route 66

-The Inland Empire 66ers, named after historic Route 66 and the location in which the team plays, are the high single-A baseball team (California League) of the nearby Anaheim Angels.
+The Inland Empire 66ers, named after historic Route 66, are the single-A baseball team (California League) of the nearby Anaheim Angels.
 The Inland Empire is a region in Southern California and includes cities like San Bernardino, Ontario, Riverside, and Rancho Cucamonga.

 Baseball has been played in San Bernardino as far back as 1899.
-San Manual Stadium, home of the 66ers, opened in 1996 and even though it is less than 25 years old, it is showing some age.
+San Manuel Stadium, home of the 66ers, opened in 1996 and is an enjoyable venue in which to watch minor league baseball.

 Food & Beverage 4

-The stadium has several concessions stands (though not all may be open based on game day attendance) providing a variety of healthy and not so healthy nourishment choices.
+The stadium has several concession stands (though not all may be open based on game day attendance), providing a variety of nourishment choices.

 Atmosphere 3